Accounting Reference Date – ARD

 If a company requires extra time to file its annual return, or wishes to extend its current annual return date (ARD), it can do so by filing a B73 form.
 This form may be filed by a company, not more than once every five years and can extend the company’s ARD by up to six months.
 As a matter of Irish law, a Form B73 is ineffective and cannot be accepted by the CRO if it is filed more than 28 days after the company’s existing ARD.

-Extending the ARD – by order of the High Court
+Extending the ARD – by High Court Order

 If a company has already used a Form B73 within the last five years, or a B73 is not appropriate in the circumstances, and it requires extra time to file its annual return, applications can be made to the High Court, on notice to the CRO.
 If granted, this allows the company extra time to file that return before the late filing penalty is incurred or audit exemption is lost.